spotify/HubFramework/documentation/Component programming guide.md

 To make a component that can render any child component; use nested `HUBComponent` implementations.
 You can easily create such child components using the `component:createChildComponentAtIndex:` method on your component's `childDelegate`.

 The component returned from this method will have a loaded view and be resized to its default size - but it's up to each component implementation to manage its child components.

+## Saving and restoring UI state

+Some components have specific UI states that ideally should be preserved between reuses when the same model is rendered.
+For example, if a component is scrollable horizontally you might want to retain the scroll position per model, so that state isn't lost when the component is reused.

+To do that, make your component conform to `HUBComponentWithRestorableUIState`.
+This will make the Hub Framework call `currentUIState` on your component before each reuse takes place - giving you a chance to return a UI state that should be saved.

+You can use any type to model your UI state.
+For example, in the case of a scroll position an `NSValue` containing a `CGPoint` is probably a good choice.

+Once your component has started to render a model for which a UI state was previously saved, the framework will call `restoreUIState:` on your component with the saved state, allowing the component to restore it.

+Thanks to this API, you can hide the fact that components are reused for your users, as from their perpsective it will look like the component was there all along.

 ## Integrating a component with the framework